stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ![](/images/2020-06-23-programming-the-nes-the-6502-in-detail/addition-signed-overflow-binary-v2-2x.png "Overflow when adding signed binary values")

-The result is `%10000000`, or 128 in decimal, which would be the correct answer if we were adding unsigned values but we are not.
+The result is `%10000000`, or 128 in decimal.
+This would be the correct answer if we were adding unsigned values, but we are not.
 This result is actually -128 in two's complement representation.
-The problem is that bit #7 in a signed byte is reserved for the value's sign, so there is actually one less bit with which to represent a value's magnitude.
-A signed byte value can only represent values in the range -128 to +127, and the correct answer of +128 falls outside that range.
+The problem is that bit #7 in a signed byte is reserved for the value's sign.
+There is actually one less bit with which to represent a value's magnitude.
+A signed byte value can only represent values in the range -128 to +127.
+The correct answer of +128 falls outside that range.
 The result has _overflowed_ the available magnitude bits.

-Previously when we added unsigned binary values, we could detect an invalid result because there would be a carry bit remaining after adding the MSBs.
+When adding unsigned binary values, we could detect an invalid result: there would be a carry bit remaining after adding the MSBs.
 How can we detect overflow when adding signed bytes?
 We have to look to see if the sign bit of the result is correct given the values that we have added together.
 In the example above we added two positive numbers, +127 and +2, so we would expect the result to be positive as well.
 In fact the result is negative because bit #7 of the result is set.
-Using this knowledge, the result would be identified as invalid.
+Using this knowledge, we can identify the result as invalid.

 More generally, when adding a negative value to a positive value or a positive value to a negative value, overflow cannot occur.
 But when the result of adding two positive values is negative or the result of adding two negative values is positive, overflow has occurred.

 It is important to note that a remaining carry bit does **not** indicate an invalid result in the way that it does when adding unsigned values.
 You should in fact ignore any remaining carry bit.

 We have to use 16-bit signed values in the above calculation to get the correct result.
-As you might expect, we have to add signed multi-byte values one byte pair at a time, starting with the LSBs and finishing with the MSBs, and including any carry bits in the calculations.
+As you might expect, we have to add signed multi-byte values one byte pair at a time.
+We start with the LSBs and finish with the MSBs, and include any carry bits in the calculations.
 When performing the final addition of the MSBs, we need to check for overflow to ensure that the result is valid.
 We also ignore any carry bit that remains from this final addition.

 To illustrate adding 16-bit signed values, let us add `$80FF` and `$FFFE` (-32,513 + -2 in decimal).
 We first add the LSBs, `$FF` and `$FE`.
 The result is `$FD` plus a carry bit.
 Next we add the MSBs, `$80` and `$FF`, making sure to also add `$01` for the carry bit.
 The result is `$80` with a carry bit.
 We can ignore the carry bit, so the combined result is `$80FD`, or -32,515 in decimal.
 Now we need to check if overflow occurred.
 We added two negative values so the result should be negative too.
-The result `$80FD` does indeed represent a negative value (bit #7 of the MSB is set), therefore overflow has not occurred and the result is valid.
+The result `$80FD` does indeed represent a negative value (bit #7 of the MSB is set).
+Overflow has not occurred and the result is valid.

 ### The implementation of addition in the 6502

-Mathematical operations are performed using the 6502's [arithmetic logic unit](https://en.wikipedia.org/wiki/Arithmetic_logic_unit) (ALU).
-The 6502 also includes a Carry flag that is used by the ALU in two ways:
+We perform mathematical operations using the 6502's [arithmetic logic unit](https://en.wikipedia.org/wiki/Arithmetic_logic_unit) (ALU).
+The 6502 includes a Carry flag that is used in two ways:

 1. It is used during addition to indicate if the ALU should add one to the current addition calculation.
-One will be added when the flag is set.
+The ALU will add one when the flag is set.
-2. It is updated by the ALU after an addition to indicate whether or not the result includes a carry bit.
-If the Carry flag is set then the result includes a carry bit.
-If the Carry flag is not set then it does not.
+2. The ALU updates it after an addition to indicate whether the result includes a carry bit.
+If the Carry flag is set then the result includes a carry bit, but if the Carry flag is not set then it does not.

-The addition operation is used to add two byte values.
-The calculation that the ALU performs is therefore the following, where Carry has the value one if the Carry flag is set or zero if it is not:
+We use the addition operation to add two byte values.
+The calculation that the ALU performs is the following:

 ```markup
 Byte1 + Byte2 + Carry
 ```

+Carry has the value one if the Carry flag is set, or zero if it is not.

-When starting an addition operation, we first ensure that the Carry flag is not set.
-When adding multi-byte values, we first ensure that the Carry flag is not set but we also do not update the state of the Carry flag as we proceed to add the byte pairs.
-This ensures that any carry bit generated as a result of adding one pair of bytes will get carried over into the addition of the next pair of bytes.
+When starting an addition operation, we must first ensure that the Carry flag is not set.
+When adding multi-byte values, we must also not update the state of the Carry flag as we proceed to add the byte pairs.
+This way any carry bit generated as a result of adding one pair of bytes will get carried over into the next pair of bytes.

 ### Subtracting binary values

-In subtraction, the number we are subtracting from is called the minuend and the number we are subtracting by is called the subtrahend:
+In subtraction, we call the number we are subtracting from the minuend.
+We call the number we are subtracting by the subtrahend.

 ![](/images/2020-06-23-programming-the-nes-the-6502-in-detail/minuend-subtrahend-2x.png "Minuend and subtrahend in subtraction")

-When we subtract two decimal numbers, the digits of the numbers to subtract are subtracted column by column, from right to left.
+When we subtract two decimal numbers, we subtract the digits column by column, from right to left.
 For each column where the result would be negative, we have to borrow one from the next column to the left:

 ![](/images/2020-06-23-programming-the-nes-the-6502-in-detail/subtraction-borrow-decimal-v2-2x.png "Borrowing when subtracting decimal values")